doomhyena/doomhyena/README.md

 - CSS 🎨
 - PHP 🚀

-## Projektek 🛠️
+## Projects 🛠️

 ### RangerBot

-Jelenleg a RangerBot fejlesztésével foglalkozom, egy Discord bot, amelyben a barátaimmal együtt dolgozunk.
+Currently, I'm working on the development of RangerBot, a Discord bot where my friends and I collaborate.

-## Tanulás 📚
+## Learning 📚

-Éppen két nyelvet tanulok:
+I am currently learning two languages:

-- Angol 🌍
+- English 🌍
-- Német 🇩🇪
+- German 🇩🇪

-## Kapcsolat 📬
+## Contact 📬

-Ha bármi kérdésed van, vagy csak beszélgetnél egy kicsit, keress nyugodtan:
+If you have any questions or just want to chat, feel free to reach out:

 - Email: [doomhyena@proton.me](mailto:doomhyena@proton.me)
 - Discord: doomhyena

-Köszönöm, hogy benéztél! 😊
+Thank you for stopping by! 😊